krahets/hello-algo/en/docs/chapter_dynamic_programming/index.md

 !!! abstract

-    Streams merge into rivers, and rivers merge into the sea.
+    Streams converge into rivers, rivers converge into the sea.

-    Dynamic programming weaves smaller problems’ solutions into larger ones, guiding us step by step toward the far shore—where the ultimate answer awaits.
+    Dynamic programming gathers solutions to small problems into answers to large problems, step by step guiding us to the shore of problem-solving.